usnistgov/800-63-3/sp800-63-3/cover.md

 SP 800-63A sets requirements to achieve a given IAL.
 The three IALs reflect the options agencies may select based on their risk profile and the potential harm caused by an attacker making a successful false claim of an identity.
 The IALs are as follows:

-**IAL 1**:
-At this level, there is no requirement to link the applicant to a specific real-life identity.
+**IAL 1**: There is no requirement to link the applicant to a specific real-life identity.
 Any attributes provided in conjunction with the authentication process are self-asserted or should be treated as self-asserted.

-**IAL 2**:
-At IAL 2, evidence supports the real-world existence of the claimed identity and verifies that the applicant is appropriately associated with this real-world identity.
+**IAL 2**: Evidence supports the real-world existence of the claimed identity and verifies that the applicant is appropriately associated with this real-world identity.
 IAL 2 introduces the need for either remote or physically-present identity proofing.
-Attributes MAY be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.
+Attributes could be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.

->**We state that -3 is informative, but we have a MAY here (and below).
-Reasonable given they are definitions, and we may not have to do anything about it, but I wanted to point it out.**

-**IAL 3**:
-At Identity Assurance Level 3, physical presence is required for identity proofing.
+**IAL 3**: Physical presence is required for identity proofing.
 Identifying attributes must be verified by an authorized and trained representative of the CSP.
-As with IAL 2, attributes MAY be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.
+As with IAL 2, attributes could be asserted by CSPs to RPs in support of pseudonymous identity with verified attributes.

 [**SP 800-63B Authentication and Lifecycle Management**](#800-63b)